 If you notice that the penis curve is increasing or are experiencing pain, then these could be symptoms of Peyronie’s disease.
 It is thought that 6 in every 100 men is affected by this condition and they are often between the ages of 40 and 70.
 The number could even be higher considering that men always shy away from issues concerning their reproductive health.
 Most men suffering from this disease often end up depressed and anxious, especially if they are at the point where they start to experience erectile dysfunctions.

 At the SPARC Centre, we have offer GAINSWave Therapy for Peyronie’s Disease as a safe and effective treatment option.
-Patients that have undergone the treatment report significant progress in minimizing pain as well as reducing the scar tissue that cause the disease. to understand more about GAINSWave therapy near you, visit our clinic and have a personalized consultation with our skilled doctors.
+Patients that have undergone the treatment report significant progress in minimizing pain as well as reducing the scar tissue that causes the disease. to understand more about GAINSWave therapy near you, visit our clinic, and have a personalized consultation with our skilled doctors.